iSynaptic/java-kata/README.md

 - All numbers represented in data files are presumed to be non-negative numbers, including identifiers and number of files/bytes.
 Identifiers are further assumed to be greater than or equal to one (1).
 Any lines containing numbers breaking this invariant will be ignored and an error will be written to `stderr`.

 - Organizations in input files are not guaranteed to be provided in top-down fashion (ie. parent organizations occur before their children in the file).
-If organization records contain references to parent organizations that do not exist anywhere in the data file, those records will ignored and logged to `stderr`.
+If organization records contain references to parent organizations that do not exist anywhere in the data file, those records will not show up in the summary statistics report, but will be accessible for `OrgCollection` lookup methods.

 - Organization names are assumed to contain only alphanumeric and space characters.
 If data files are provided that violate this expectation, the offending lines will ignored and logged to `stderr`.

 - Organization names are not queried or consumed in any of the requirements.
 During the loading phase, they will be validated, but not stored in the Org POJO.

-- Organization Hierarchy will not be so deep as to cause a stack overflow when using recursion to walk the structure.
+- Organization Hierarchy files will not be so deep as to cause a stack overflow when using recursion to walk the structure.

 - Organization data files contain unique identifiers.
 However, if this is not the case, any records containing duplicate identifiers will be ignored and an error will be logged to `stderr`.